moalam7/Keyboard_Ecommerce_V2.0/README.md

 - [License](#license)

 ## Introduction
 This project is a collaborative effort to create an e-commerce website focused on selling a variety of keyboards.
-The website allows users to browse products, add them to a cart, and proceed to checkout.
-Users must register or log in to access certain features.
+The website allows users to browse products, add them to a cart if they have logged in, and proceed to checkout.
+Users must register or log in to access certain features through authentication using an API.

 ## Before and After
 ### Before